sseeb/cstar/docs/plan.md

 - [X] Data on the entanglements (from 2000 to 2021)

+- [X] Sea surface temperature (perhaps copernicus)

 - [ ] Double check the entanglements data

-- [X] Sea surface temperature (perhaps copernicus)

 - [ ] Process the transect log VS observation data

+- [ ] Add the temperature data to the transect log

 - [ ] Think about the hypothesis